 The chart above shows the breakdown of different wheat varieties produced in the US on an annual basis.
-Click on the image to go to an interactive display on the Gro web app.

 In North Dakota, 99% of hard red spring wheat has headed, which means the part of the plant that houses the grain, the spike, has emerged.
 However, only 89% has been harvested, which is 9 percentage points behind the five-year average for this time of year.
 Current forecasts from the National Oceanic and Atmospheric Administration’s Global Forecast System (GFS) are calling for more cool and wet conditions in North Dakota and Montana, where most of the wheat has headed, but more than 15% still sits out in the fields.

 Approximately 71% of the US durum crop has been harvested as of the end of September.
 Most US durum wheat production is concentrated in northwest North Dakota, but that state has just 79% of its crop harvested, compared with 64% in Montana and 100% in South Dakota.